vandyand/Python-Data-Science-Projects/Chinook Database SQL Analysis/README.md

   3. What country should we focus advertising on going forward?
   4. Should we stop selling albums and only sell individual tracks?

-See the .ipynb file for the answers to these questions.
+See the [Chinook Database SQL Analysis.ipynb](https://github.com/vandyand/Python-Data-Science-Projects/edit/master/Chinook%20Database%20SQL%20Analysis/Chinook%20Database%20SQL%20Analysis.ipynb) file for the answers to these questions.